sickthecat/autoadb/README.md

 # autoadb

-Automate common place annoying tasks having to do with ADB
+Automate common place annoying tasks having to do with ADB.

 This script automates common tasks with the Android Debug Bridge (ADB) tool.
 Here are the features included in the script: